altomator/Image_Retrieval/README.md

 >perl extractMD_OAI.pl gallica:corpus:1418 OUT xml

 where:
-- "gallica:corpus:1418" is the OAI set
+- "gallica:corpus:1418" is the OAI set name
+- "OUT" the output folder
 - "xml" the (only) output format

 This script also performs (using the available metadata):